andyongith/mychessinC/README.md

 * Make it more efficient
 #### [Features]
 * Add the ability to flip the board
+* Make the bot make better decisions instead of random
 * Make a better help(-h option) prompt
 * Make a better README